suchialex/CINS3002-CW07/instructions.md

   - It accepts no parameters
   - It returns the products dictionary
   - In the function body,
-    - Check if there is any data in product.bin inside the cw07 folder
+    - Check if there is any data in product.bin inside the cw07 folder (may have to import the os module)
       - if no data, then return an empty dictionary
     - Using context manager, unpickle the contents of the file products.bin to a dictionary and store in a variable of your choice
     ⏩ Refer to 9-11